NessJade96/19-Progressive-Web-Applications-PWA-Text-Editor/README.md

 2. Wrote some planning notes, added the db get and update methods in the src/js/database.js file.
 Added in the click handler functions to the client/install.js.
 Added in workbox plugins for a service worker and manifest files, and added in css loaders and babel to webpack into the client/webpack.config.js.
 Moved the gitignore outside of the client and into the root folder.
 Wrote the npm scripts into the package.json

-3. updated the manifest in the client webpack.config.
+3. Updated the manifest in the client webpack.config.
 Changed the get and put routes in the client/databse.js, app fully functioning.

 Thank you :)
 By Vanessa